jsonquerylang/jsonquery/README.md

 ### Pipes

-A _pipe_ is an array containing a series of _functions_, _operators_, _properties_, _objects_, or _pipes_.
+A _pipe_ is an array containing a series of _functions_, _operators_, _paths_, _objects_, or _pipes_.
 The entries in the pipeline are executed one by one, and the output of the first is the input for the next.
-The following example will first filter the items of an array that have a property `city` with the value `"New York"`, and next, sort the filtered items by the property `age`:
+The following example will first filter the items of an array that have a nested property `city` in the object `address` with the value `"New York"`, and next, sort the filtered items by the property `age`:

 ```json
 [